Hillmeadow Visit Policy

 We are a home based breeder.
 We only have 2-3 Cobberdogs that live permanently in our home, the rest of our dogs live in guardian homes.
 A guardian home is the dog's permanent home and family, they only come back to us for breeding or raising puppies.
 We respect and value our guardian homes and it isn't practical to have the dogs travel back and forth to our home to meet with interested families.
 Guardian families have busy lives too and it would be difficult to align their schedule with ours and the interested visitors.

 Visitors are essentially strangers.
 Our home is isolated in a rural environment.
 Lauren is a young woman and might have to host visitors on her own depending on the farm's needs.
 It isn't wise for a young woman to entertain strangers alone in her home.
+There are incidences of breeders being physically and sexually assaulted.
 There are also unfortunately many case of breeders welcoming visitors in their home only to have the visitors return and steal the puppies at a later date.
 We have to keep our home, puppies, dogs, and family safe.

 Instead of hosting visits with each family, we host 'Romps'.
-A Romp is an event held at a local dog park.
+A Romp is an event held at a local park.
 These events are open to past puppies and their families as well as interested families.
 We are on hand with our own dogs, and guardian families and dogs will sometimes attend as well.
-This is the absolute best way to meet a lot of Cobberdogs in a short amount of time and provide you with a comprehensive understanding of whether this is the right breed for you.
-Romps are held on a Sunday afternoon, and we aim to host a Romp every Spring and Fall.
+This is the absolute best way to meet a lot of Cobberdogs in a short amount of time.
 Dates for Romps will be posted on our Facebook page as an 'event' and we will also provide details on our website.
 Dates vary depending on our schedule on the farm and with our dogs.
 We do our best to only host Romps when we have vaccinated puppies or have a break from having puppies in our home.
-In the interest of biosecurity our car, shoes, and dogs are all washed after the Romp and before going home.

 If you are interested in knowing what our home is like, we have posted a tour of our home on our website.
 Following our Facebook page at 'Hillmeadow Cobberdogs' is an excellent way to discover what daily life is like for our dogs.